gorinator/DurakGame/README.md

 Same analogue if you chose the wrong card for adding, the corresponding question will be shown.

-So if you don't want to add more cards, just enter the number of cards that are not in the playing set.
+So if you don't want to add more cards, just enter the number of card that are not in the playing set.

 ![DurakGame_2](https://user-images.githubusercontent.com/128217174/235555564-12e47bd9-c948-41f6-a22c-bf0d16e4d89f.jpg)